 The value of the Pickstone Prize is £300.
 The winner may also have the opportunity to give a presentation, sponsored by the BSHS, on the subject of the winning book.

-The prize has been established to honour our esteemed colleague and friend, the late Professor John Pickstone (1944-2014), whose research and teaching so keenly exemplified the scholarly virtues that we wish to celebrate with this memorial.
+The prize was established to honour our esteemed colleague and friend, the late Professor John Pickstone (1944-2014), whose research and teaching so keenly exemplified the scholarly virtues that we wish to celebrate with this memorial.